 Treatment by Type of Trust

 Grantor trusts are more popular for QBI as all of the income will flow through to the individual.
-This is beneficial if the grantor is married because their deduction is increased to $415,000.
+This is beneficial if the grantor is married because their deduction is increased to $429,800 for 2022.
 Electing small business trusts do qualify for the QBI deduction, so all S Corporation income will be reduced by the QBI deduction before tax is paid at the trust level.

 Determining if and how to use the QBI deduction for trusts can be complicated.
-The Anders Family Wealth and Estate Planning Services Group can help.
-If you have any questions related to trusts or QBI, please contact an Anders advisor.All Insights
+Anders has Family Wealth and Estate Planning advisors that can help.
+Contact an Anders advisor below to learn more.All Insights